jayrbolton/jayrbolton.github.io/source/_posts/An-algorithm-for-factoring-boolean-expressions.md

 a and b or c and d -> [['a', 'b'], ['c', 'd']]
 ```

-A couple rules immediately pop to mind.
-First, the `or` operator seems to append new terms as a new list to the end, creating separate sub-lists.
+A few rules immediately come to mind.
+First, the "`or`" operator seems to append new terms as a new list to the end, creating separate sub-lists.
 Combining terms with an `and` operator places the terms in the previous sub-list.

-- When adding a new term with an `or` operation, add a new sub-list with the new term as its only element
+- When adding a new term with an "`or`" operation, add a new sub-list with the new term as its only element
-- When adding a new term with an `and` operation, append the new term to the last sub-list
+- When adding a new term with an "`and`" operation, append the new term to the last sub-list
 - When adding the first term, add a new sub-list with the term as the only element

 For the `or` combination case, we can write some Python to append the term as a new sub-list: